 It depends!
 On the Fairfax campus, Fairfax County collects both the trash and recycling and hauls it to the I-66 Transfer station located on West Ox Road.
 The trash is then taken to Covanta, a waste-to- energy incinerator in Lorton, while the recycling is hauled away to the Northeast Transfer Station in Washington DC by Waste Management.
 On the SciTech and Arlington campuses, Waste Management collects both the trash and recycling.

 Mason generates revenue from certain recycled materials based on market conditions.
 For example, Mason received revenue from clean cardboard, white paper, glossy paper such as event programs, and metals at this time.

-Currently, our campus gardens at the Innovation Food Forest and Potomac Heights Vegetable Garden collect individual, small-scale composting.
-For more information, please view the composting section in Gardens and Landscape.
-Mason is currently seriously exploring composting for its dining halls and is aiming to do a pilot in 2018.
+Additionally, our campus gardens at the Innovation Food Forest and Potomac Heights Vegetable Garden collect individual, small-scale composting.
+For more information, please view the composting FAQ in Gardens and Landscape.

 I have ideas on increasing recycling efforts, including where to put more recycling bins, and other student, academic projects!
 Who do I contact?

 Thank you for your interest!
 Currently there are recycling containers in most common area spaces, interior and exterior, on Mason’s campuses but we are trying to constantly add more.
 The recycling containers are strategically placed in common areas outside of the classrooms.
 Please send your idea along with any available details such as a design, funding in place, timeline, and/or maintenance plan to email@example.com.

 Who do I contact regarding trash and recycling overflow, and other matters that are of immediate concern?